-Class Action Notification
+Class Action Settlement Notification

-A class action, Walton v.
-Gaffey, case number CVCV76909 has brought by the Tenants' Project on behalf of tenants in the Johnson County District Court that challenges a number of provisions in the standard lease of Martin Gaffey.
-The Iowa Supreme Court found that the automatic carpet cleaning provision was prohibited under Iowa Code section 562A.11 and the District Court certified a class action on February 19, 2018.
-The class action also challenges the fine for smoking and pet charge.
-The damages sought in the class action are actual and punitive damages for the knowing and willful use of the automatic carpet cleaning provision in the lease and actual damages for the inclusion and/or enforcement of the smoking fine and pet charge.
+Walton v.
+Gaffey, case number CVCV76909 is a class action that has been brought by the Tenants' Project on behalf of tenants in the Johnson County District Court that challenged a number of provisions in the standard lease of Martin Gaffey.
+The Iowa Supreme Court found that the automatic carpet cleaning provision was prohibited under Iowa Code 562A.11 and the District Court certified a class action on February 19, 2018 and appointed Joan Walton is the Class Representative and attorney Christopher Warnock as the Class Counsel.
+The class consists of all residential tenants of Martin Gaffey for the 2012-13, 2013-14 and 2014-14 lease terms.
+There is no way to join the class action as all eligible tenants are automatically included in the class.

 The Class Representative, with the advice and assistance of Class Counsel, has agreed with the Defendant to settle the case.
 Here is the complete proposed consent decree and the Court's preliminary settlement order.
 Because this is a class action, the Court must approve any settlement and ensure that it is reasonable and fair for all class members.
 The Court has preliminarily approved the settlement and has set a fairness hearing for 1:30 pm, October 4, 2019 at the Johnson County Courthouse to determine whether to finally approve the settlement.